Azure/OCPCHINATECH/OCPPTSCSAHandsonLabs/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - Trial subscriptions will _not_ work.

-   - To complete this lab setup (including [Task 5: Create a Service Principal](#Task-5-Create-a-Service-Principal)) ensure your account includes the following:
+   - To complete this lab setup, ensure your account includes the following:

      - Has the [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you use.

      - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you use.
 (Guest users will not have the necessary permissions.)

-     > **Note** If you do not meet these requirements, ask another member user with subscription owner rights to login to the portal and execute the task to create the service principal.

-   - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 6: Deploy ARM Template](#Task-6-Deploy-ARM-Template).
+   - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 5: Deploy ARM Template](#Task-5-Deploy-ARM-Template).
 You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
 Execute the steps required before the lab to see if you need to request more cores in your sub.

 2. An account in Microsoft [GitHub](https://github.com).